Nicky Degrendele: Career

 2018 saw Degrendele win her first (and so far only) senior world championship title, winning the gold in the Keirin at the 2018 UCI Track Cycling World Championships in Apeldoorn, The Netherlands.
 Later that year, she took another silver in the Keirin at the 2018 UEC European Track Championships in Glasgow, Scotland.
 The year ended however on a low point when she crashed hard in November during the French leg of the 2018–19 UCI Track Cycling World Cup in Saint-Quentin-en-Yvelines that caused her severe headaches, balance and concentration problems every day for two and a half months.

 Having become world champion Keirin in 2018, what followed were years of mostly disappointments, highlighted by a failure to qualify for the 2020 Summer Olympic Games in Tokyo, Japan.
 4 years later, she did qualify for the women's sprint and Keirin events at the 2024 Summer Olympics in Paris, France.
 At the Olympics, she failed to qualify for the A final in the women's keirin competition, having suffered a bad crash in the quarter-finals, and finished 5th in the B Final and 11th overall.
 Due to her injuries in that crash in the keirin competition, she did not partake in the women's sprint competition.

-Early February of 2025, on the first night of the 2025 UEC European Track Championships in Heusden-Zolder, Belgium, Degrendele announced that she was putting her career on hold as she and her partner were expecting a first child.
+Early February 2025, on the first night of the 2025 UEC European Track Championships in Heusden-Zolder, Belgium, Degrendele announced that she was putting her career on hold as she and her partner were expecting a first child.